Sara Beysolow Nyanti: Community service and activism

 Nyanti is an ordained Reverend and a minister at the Zion Grove Baptist Church in Brewerville, outside Monrovia.
 In October 2020, she preached at the Liberia Baptist Missionary and Educational Convention and expressed her disappointment over the "conspicuous silence of denominations of various churches to stand up and speak against societal ills in Liberia.
 She has spoken out and written about sexual violence in Liberia.

 In 2014, Nyanti founded an NGO, The Development Brokers, which operates the Social Movement for Change (SM4C) to change impoverished communities in Montserrado County.
 She has launched two Rainbow Community Learning Huts for adolescent girls in response to escalating rape cases, each accommodating 30 girls who are assisted with education and counselling.

 In January 2021, Nyanti was appointed to the Board of the Center for Transparency and Accountability in Liberia (CENTAL), the national chapter of Transparency International.

+In the 2023 election, Nyanti ran for the presidency of Liberia with the African Liberation League party.

 Personal life

 Nyanti is married to Stephen Joeboe Nyanti, and has children and grandchildren.
 She is a feminist and on her appointment with the UN in Nepal, named the many Liberian women who had inspired her.